 No matter how proactive you are about screening, maintenance, and other property management tasks, you can’t prevent or avoid every possible problem.
 So, it helps to prepare and plan for how you’ll handle common situations such as damage to the property, a tenant eviction, or even criminal activity on the property.

 - Educate Yourself

 Before you draw up that first lease, take the time to learn as much as you can about the various aspects of the job.
-Books, legal websites such as Nolo, and legitimate landlord blogs can help you get information you need on accounting, due diligence and compliance with legal regulations, leasing, marketing, tenant retention, and property maintenance.
-Make sure you understand your local landlord-tenant laws, which are likely available on the local government website.
-These will cover important details, such as how much of a security deposit you can collect, permitted lease provisions and the process for evictions.
+Books, legal websites such as Nolo, and legitimate landlord blogs can help you get the information you need on accounting, due diligence, and compliance with legal regulations, leasing, marketing, tenant retention, and property maintenance.
+Ensure you understand your local landlord-tenant laws, which are likely available on the local government website.
+These will cover important details, such as how much of a security deposit you can collect, permitted lease provisions, and the process for evictions.